Waheed9002/AR-Hiking-App/README.md

 - **Start a Hike:** Open the app and select the feature you want to use.
 - **Explore Trails**: Use the AR features to view hiking trails and landmarks.
 - **Navigate**: Follow the AR-guided navigation to your destination.
-- **Wildlife Identification**: Use the AR camera feature to identify wildlife during your hike.
+- **Wildlife Identification**: Use the camera to identify wildlife during your hike.
 - **Receive Alerts**: Get notified if a dangerous animal is detected in your vicinity.
 - **Access Safety Tips**: View safety tips for hiking and dealing with wildlife encounters.
 - **Send SOS**: Use the SOS feature to send emergency messages and make calls.